KevinBatdorf/wp-xeet/README.md

 - Built off of Vercel's React Tweet library ([announcement post](https://vercel.com/blog/introducing-react-tweet))

 🧚 Hey!
 Listen!
 > "Xeet" is not an official replacement word for a "Tweet", but it's a fun word nonetheless.
-I may remove "Xeet" from the UI in the future, but will keep it as this plugin name, and more importantly as the text-domain and main plugin file name.
+X.com isn't use this in their apps language, so it's unaffiliated (where as previously "Tweet" was an issue).

 ### WordPress.org plugin repo